 If you are not a UK or EEA national, but your immigration status entitles you to work without restriction in the UK, you will be considered on an equal basis with UK and EEA nationals.

 Candidates whose applications are subject to the resident labour market test, may apply for ST3 posts and will be considered on an equal basis up until the point of offer.

 Post offers cannot be made until the pool of candidates who are not subject to such restrictions have been exhausted.
-For the purposes of ST3 recruitment, this will not be until national clearing*; and then only once there are no candidates without restrictions remaining.
+Where national clearing is used this will not be until then, and only once there are no candidates without restrictions remaining.

 English language skills

 If you undertook undergraduate medical training in English, you are not required to provide further evidence of your English skills.
 If you did not, then you will need to supply further evidence of your English skills to support your application.